den-materials/shared_modules/01-front-end-basics/js-functions/27-28/README.md

     }

     var mySquaredValue = square(8);
-    console.log(mySquaredValue); // 64
+    mySquaredValue // 64
 ```
 The particular function above multiplies the value it received as a parameter by itself and *returns* the resulting product back to the point where it was called.
-The variable `mySquaredValue` now has the *return* value of hte function `square(8)` assigned to it.
+The variable `mySquaredValue` now has the *return* value of the function `square(8)` assigned to it.

-##Functions on Booleans
+##Functions and Booleans
 Functions are able to receive and return boolean values.
 Functions that return boolean values are commonly used to check the states of variables and whether conditions are met.

 > **Note:** It is best practice to name functions with boolean return values with a prefix of 'is', 'has', or 'can.'